ibexa/documentation-developer/docs/search/criteria_reference/baseprice_criterion.md

 ## Limitations

-The `BasePrice` Criterion is not available in the Legacy Search engine.
+The `BasePrice` Criterion isn't available in the Legacy Search engine.

 ## Example